 - Security detection functions

-These functions have the following features:
+Machine learning and intelligent diagnostic functions provide the following features:

 - Pattern analysis functions